daalgi/algorithms/graphs/notes.md

 We can use a DFS to identify components.
 1. Make sure all the nodes are labeled from [0, n), where *n* is the number of nodes.
 2. Start a DFS at every node (except if it's already been visited) and mark all reachable nodes as being part of the same component.

+### What else can DFS do?
+- Compute a graph's minimum spanning tree.
+- Detect and find cycles in a graph.
+- Check if a graph is bipartite.
+- Find strongly connected components.
+- Topologically sort the nodes of a graph.
+- Find bridges and articulation points.
+- Find augmenting paths in a flow network.
+- Generate mazes.

+## 5. BREADTH FIRST SEARCH (BFS)
+The BFS is another fundamental search algorithm used to explore nodes and edges of a graph.
+It runs with a time complexity of O(V+E) and is often used as a building block in other algorithms.

+The BFS algorithm is particularly useful for one thing: finding the shortest path on unweighted graphs.

+A BFS starts at some arbitrary node of a graph and explores the neighbour nodes first, before moving to the next level neighbours.

+It explores the graph in a layer phasion.
+It does that by maintaining a queue of which node it should visit next.